underthestars-zhy/MobbinAPI/README.md

 ### Count

-This variable can show how many apps thta Mobbin has.
-However, it seems that this number is wrong.
-Maybe Mobbin's developers should fix it.
-It is bigger that actual number.
+This variable displays the number of apps that Mobbin has, but it appears to be incorrect.
+Perhaps the developers of Mobbin should rectify it, as it shows a higher number than the actual count.

 ```swift
 let iOSAppsCount = try await mobbinAPI.iOSAppsCount